pyenv/pyenv/CONTRIBUTING.md

   (They didn't upgrade past it and switched to Zsh because later versions are covered by GPLv3 which has additional restrictions unacceptable for Apple.)

-  You can still add performance optimizations and such that take advantage of newer Bash features as long as there is a fallback execution route for Bash 3.
+  You can still add performance optimizations etc that take advantage of newer Bash features as long as there is a fallback execution route for Bash 3.

 * Be extra careful when submitting logic specific for the Apple Silicon platform